 - Lost in the Plot – No Cities Left (2003)

 Could have easily been number one here.
 Lost in the Plot was for many, their intro to the sound of The Dears, and remains a solid blueprint of everything to follow.
 So many moments to cherish in another complex song.
 Murray is channelling Morrissey once more, but the more heavyweight Queen is Dead / Southpaw Grammar Moz rather than the twee wallflower version.
 Like every great Dears song it appears to be a game of two halves, possibly three In this case.
 Without doubt their signature song that should have left Bloc Party and Arcade Fire cowering but for reasons unknown to man, woman and child, failed to ignite.
 Start here…

 - Ticket to Immortality – Gang of Losers (2006)

 The closest The Dears come to producing a perfect pop song.
 It’s a positive rousing four minutes that is as uplifting as Starland Vocal Band’s Afternoon Delight, yes that uplifting.
 There’s political rabble rousing in there too, ensuring that the sugar doesn’t get too sweet.
 It appears to be Murray’s attack on the record industry who are ignoring him despite all his efforts and “Hanging out with all the Pariahs”.
 The final part could be a love song to himself, a re-assurance that if you hang on “The world is really gonna love you”.
 Seems like he’s still waiting.

-The Dears will be playing 02 Academy on October 13 and Times Infinity Volume Two will be available from July 14.
+The Dears will be playing 02 Academy on October 13 with support from Wide Eyed Boy and TVME.
+New album Times Infinity Volume Two will be available from July 14.